-The measurement set-up shall be as described in Annex B.
+B-40 is calculated from the formulae in Annex C. The measurement set-up shall be as described in Annex B.

-The results obtained shall be compared to the limits in clause in order to prove compliance with the requirement.
+The results obtained shall not exceed the limits specified in clause 4.2.1.4.2.2 in order to prove compliance with the requirement.

-NOTE 2: These OoB-boundaries are taken from ECC/Recommendation (02)05 [2].